Website monitoring for agencies, freelancers and dev teams

 - Fix step delivered: "Clear the Cloudflare cache for this zone"

-An API gateway returned a JSON error on your landing page URL.
-The page looked fine in some browsers (cached version) and broken in others.
-Your team spent half a day tracing the issue through logs, CDN configs, and deploy history.
+An API gateway returned a JSON error on a landing page URL.
+The page looked fine in cached browsers and broken in others.
+Half a day of debugging.

-4 hours of senior engineering time wasted.
-At $150/hr, that's $600 spent investigating what one alert would have told you.
+4 hours of senior engineering time — $600 spent investigating what one alert would have explained in 60 seconds.

 With Sitewatch